-The MAT degree is offered in Art (K-12), Elementary Education (K-6), General Curriculum Special Education (K-12), and Middle (6-8)/Secondary (9-12) content areas.
+The MAT degree is offered in Art (K-12), Elementary Education (K-6), General Curriculum Special Education (K-12), French (K-12), Spanish (K-12), and Middle (6-8)/Secondary (9-12) content areas.
 Candidates completing Phase 1of these programs qualify for initial (A-level) licensure; candidates qualify for advanced competency (M-level) licensure and a graduate degree at the conclusion of Phase 2.
 The MAT programs are also appropriate for teachers who are currently licensed but not in one of these areas.
-Add-on licensure programs in academically and intellectually gifted (AIG), birth-kindergarten, and reading are available for teachers who already hold valid teaching licenses in other areas.
+Add-on licensure programs in academically and intellectually gifted (AIG) and reading are available for teachers who already hold valid teaching licenses in other areas.